Double Shah: How the scheme works

 Like most Ponzi Schemes, all it requires is a chain of investors with the old members paid hefty returns on their money from the deposits of the new members.
 The money investors may or may not understand how the scheme works, but quite often they don't care as long as they are getting big profits on their invested money.
 Everybody wakes up to the facts of the scheme, when the chain is broken by the force of law or due to some other reason.
 Then the investors, awaiting the big profits, have to pay a big price not only in money but also emotionally.

 Double Shah's Ponzi Scheme was at its peak when it was exposed by The Nation (Pakistan), a Lahore daily newspaper in an investigative piece published on the front page on April 6, 2007.
 Double Shah was arrested by the Gakkhar town police on 13 April 2007 from his Nizamabad house on charges of Rs.
 30,000 robbery.
 He was then put in the custody of the National Accountability Bureau in Pakistan.
 The first case was lodged against him with other 18 persons by the local police under the Anti-Terrorist act, and only one person was released on bail by the judge of the Anti-Terrorist court, in Gujranwala, Pakistan.
 His co-accused, Ijaz Cheema, was released on bail.
 The amount of money that he stole during his 18 months of activities was over Pakistani Rupees 110 million (over US$1 million).

 In 2010, there were newspaper reports that the Accountability Court and National Accountability Bureau of Pakistan were able to return some of the fraudulent money to Double Shah's victims.
 In 2018, it was reported that National Accountability Bureau distributed Rupees 1.2 billion among 6490 victims of Double Shah scam so far over the years since the scam was discovered.

-'Double Shah' was convicted by Accountability Court of Lahore on July 1, 2012.
+'Double Shah' was convicted by Judge Mian Murid Hussain in Accountability Court of Lahore on July 1, 2012.
 He was sentenced to 14 years Rigorous Imprisonment and fine equivalent to total liability against him (Pakistani Rupees 5.4 billion) less the amount recovered or being recovered in this case.
 All of his moveable and immovable assets were also confiscated.